Detailed content of our market study

 Bilingual schools are becoming more and more common in France, and this trend has not escaped the so-called alternative schools.

-These schools offer language courses (***) alongside French, and welcome students from kindergarten to lycée.
-Most of the time, groups are small to enable students to receive personalized support and to ...
+These schools offer language courses (***) alongside the French language, and welcome students from kindergarten to lycée.
+Most of the time, groups are small to give students personalized support and to encourage them to practice their oral skills.
+In general, teachers are native speakers, and these schools provide fun activities to combine language learning and relaxation.

 3.3 Non-contracted private religious schools